Video games in Indonesia

-Video gaming in Indonesia is a growing sector, holding the 16th largest market in the world and about half the Southeast Asian market in 2017.
+Video gaming in Indonesia is a growing sector, holding the 16th largest market in the world and about half of the Southeast Asian market in 2017.
 Over 40 million people in the country are active gamers, with mobile gaming being the dominant sector in terms of revenue.
 The development of video games in the country began with imported consoles and arcade centres, prior to developments of online gameplay in PC games and increasing prevalence of the internet cafés.
-Mobile games began gaining importance as smartphones were introduced.
+Mobile games only began gaining importance as smartphones were introduced.

 The Indonesian video game industry contributed about US$1.1 billion to the national economy in 2015, despite only earning a small fraction of the local gaming revenues.
 Video game piracy is also prevalent across the country, making up the majority of installed games.